unwind/python-lzjb/README.markdown

 API
 ===
 The package's API is extremely simple.
-Data is managed as ordinary Python strings, which are simply treated as being binary.
+Data is managed as Python [`bytearray`](https://docs.python.org/2.7/library/functions.html#bytearray).

-To compress a string, call `lzjb.compress()`.
+To compress a bytearray, call `lzjb.compress()`.
-This returns a string of compressed data.
+This returns a new bytearray holding the compressed data.

-There are two things you can do with a string of already-compressed data:
+There are two things you can do with a bytearray of compressed data:

 1. Decompress it, using `lzjb.decompress()`.
 2. Find out about its decompressed size, and the header length, using `lzjb.decompressed_size()`.